 The Boys & Girls Club of Kenosha’s Youth Employment Program is a job training program for youth.
 These young individuals interested in career exploration, training, and work experiences work with local businesses and/or local technical schools to develop job skills that enable them to have better opportunities in the future.
 Participants attend workshops to increase employment and life skills as needed.
 Members also receive various services such as mentoring, counseling, tutoring and much more.

 It is important to note that in order to take part in this program youth will be referred via their case managers.
 The Summer Youth Employment Program only accepts youth identified as “at-risk” who are case managed.
 There is no open application process for non-case managed youth.
 Learn more about opportunities available through Kenosha County and Professional Services Group.

 Youth entering the program complete an assessment phase including academic, financial and social needs.

-This is followed up by in-depth career workshops that teach life skills, career goals, job specific skills, job responsibilities, etc. It also includes tutoring, mentoring, dropout prevention and stay in school activities.
+This is followed up by in-depth career workshops that teach life skills, career goals, job specific skills, job responsibilities, and etc. It also includes tutoring, mentoring, dropout prevention and stay in school activities.

-The ultimate goal of the Youth Employment program is to have each participant obtain unsubsidized employment during or upon completion of the program.
-Youth are led through job training, work experience and career search and are aided in finding unsubsidized employment.
+The ultimate goal of the Boys & Girls Club of Kenosha’s Youth Employment Program is to have each participant obtain unsubsidized employment during or upon completion of the program.
+Youth are led through job training, work experience, career search tactics and are aided in finding unsubsidized employment.
 Follow-up on youth progress is conducted after job placement.

-- The Youth Employment Program employed worked with over 248 in school and out-of-school youth between the ages of 14 and 21.
+- The Youth Employment Program employs and works with over 250 in school and out-of-school youth between the ages of 14 and 24 each year.
 The participating youth were economically or otherwise disadvantaged.
 While working through the Youth Employment program, in-school youth also take part in educational sessions through a partnership with the Kenosha Unified School District where they gain ½ credit towards their high school graduation.